As part of our series on bounce back loans we cover the question of what happens if you default on your loan.

 Not being able to pay back a bounce back loan would be a strong indicator that you’ve reached this situation, although you should check with your accountant or use our insolvency test to be sure.

-If you’re insolvent, you will have a statutory duty to put creditors first which means you:
+If you’re insolvent, you as company director will have a statutory duty to put creditors first which means you:

 - should seek professional advice from a licensed insolvency practitioner immediately